arbor-sim/arbor/doc/concepts/cell.rst

      * Initial temperature.
      * Initial ion internal and external concentrations.
      * Initial ion reversal potential.
-     * :ref:`Density mechanisms <mechanisms-density>`: commonly used to describe ion-channel dynamics accross :ref:`regions <labels-region>` of the cell.
+     * :ref:`Density mechanisms <mechanisms-density>`: commonly used to describe ion-channel dynamics across :ref:`regions <labels-region>` of the cell.
-     * :ref:`Ion reversal potential mechanisms <mechanisms-revpot>`: used to control the reversal potentials of ions accross :ref:`regions <labels-region>` of the cell.
+     * :ref:`Ion reversal potential mechanisms <mechanisms-revpot>`: used to control the reversal potentials of ions across :ref:`regions <labels-region>` of the cell.
      * :ref:`Point mechanisms <mechanisms-point>`: commonly used to describe synapses on specific :ref:`locations <labels-locset>` of the cell; typically act as targets in the recipe.
      * Stimuli: such as current clamps; placed on specific :ref:`locations <labels-locset>` on the cell.
-     * Threshold detectors: used to generate spiking events on specific :ref:`locations <labels-locset>` on the cell, when the voltage increases above a certain threshold; typically act as sources in the recipe.
+     * Threshold detectors: used to generate spiking events on specific :ref:`locations <labels-locset>` on the cell when the voltage increases above a certain threshold; typically act as sources in the recipe.
      * Gap junction sites: used to electrically couple the cell to another gap junction site on another cell;
        placed on specific :ref:`locations <labels-locset>` on the cell.